jubatus/website/source/en/tutorial/graph_ruby.rst

  1. Connect to Jubatus Server

-  Connect to Jubatus Server (Row 92).
+  Connect to Jubatus Server (Line 92).
   Setting the IP addr., RPC port of Jubatus Server.

  2. Regist the preset query

   The 'add_shortest_path_query' method must be registered beforehand.
-Therefore, the 'PresetQuery' is made (Row 95) and registed by 'add_shortest_path_query' (Row 96).
+Therefore, the 'PresetQuery' is made (Line 95) and registed by 'add_shortest_path_query' (Line 96).

  3. Generate the graph

   Make the graph composed of Yamanote-line and Chuou-line.
-  Firstly, the private method [create_graph] is called at (Row 99-100).
+  Firstly, the private method [create_graph] is called at (Line 99-100).
   The first argument in [create_graph] is the GraphClient made in Step.
 1.
   The second argument is the return value from method [get_station_join].

   Method [get_station_join] makes the combination list of two neighbor stations.
-  The station XML file is downloaded from Web (Row 28-49).
+  The station XML file is downloaded from Web (Line 28-49).
   Contents of the XML file likes below.
   In this sample program, we ignore the factor of 'distance', and only consider the connections between stations.
 So, the values in <station_name1>, <station_name2> are not used in the program.